 Weak topic practice:

 A candidate must clearly know his/her strong and weak areas.
-Weaker topics need to be practiced more.
-Not only practicing question will improve your weaker areas, but also learning a few tricks on how to solve those weak questions can make you good on those topics.
+Weaker topics need to be practised more.
+Not only practising question will improve your weaker areas, but also learning a few tricks on how to solve those weak questions can make you good on those topics.

 Thorough in the syllabus:

 It is very difficult to cover all the topics with much ease.
 Try to cover as many topics you can cover easily and thoroughness and revise it.
 Do not leave those topics which are more frequent in previous SNAP tests.